lexfrl/react-layer-stack/README.md

 }</Layer>
 ```

-Another option could be use one of dozens complete impementations:
+Another option could be use one of dozens complete impementations with different properties:
 https://js.coach/?search=popover

 ### Installation